-8. Indicate how teachers are included in the decisions regarding the use of MAP and other assessments to provide information on and to improve the achievement of individual students and the overall instructional program.
+Indicate how teachers are included in the decisions regarding the use of MAP and other assessments to provide information on and to improve the achievement of individual students and the overall instructional program.

-Teachers are included in the decisions regarding the use of MAP and other assessments by: All PLCs look at, tabulate, and dissect MAP scores' data each fall.
-Findings are reported at a Teacher's meeting and discussed.
-Teachers decide on School-wide Improvement Strands.
-Each teacher writes a Professional Development Plan, addressing one of the School-wide Strands for Improvement Within PLC time and on their own planning time, teachers confer with one another about: Student progress and improvement Grade level expectations Building upon each grade level's curriculum (grade above and grade below) Teachers are free to use the pre-assessments, assessments, and re-assessments, practice worksheets, contained within each subject area they teach; or use teachergenerated assessments.
-9. Activities to ensure students who experience difficulty mastering proficient levels of Missouri's Learning Standards shall be provided with effective, timely additional assistance which shall include measures to ensure students' difficulties are identified on a timely basis and to provide sufficient information to base effective assistance.
-Define what assistance will be offered: Regular assessments are given in each classroom; the Title teacher will provide the extra help next year when pushing in.
+Teachers are included in the decisions regarding the use of MAP and other assessments by:

+- · All PLCs look at, tabulate, and dissect MAP scores' data each fall. - Findings are reported at a Teacher's meeting and discussed. - Teachers decide on School-wide Improvement Strands. - Each teacher writes a Professional Development Plan, addressing one of the School-wide Strands for Improvement - Within PLC time and on their own planning time, teachers confer with one another about:

+Student progress and improvement

+Grade level expectations

+Building upon each grade level's curriculum (grade above and grade below)

+- Teachers are free to use the pre-assessments, assessments, and re-assessments, practice worksheets, contained within each subject area they teach; or use teacher-generated assessments. - 9.
+Activities to ensure students who experience difficulty mastering proficient levels of Missouri's Learning Standards shall be provided with effective, timely additional assistance which shall include measures to ensure students' difficulties are identified on a timely basis and to provide sufficient information to base effective assistance.
+Define what assistance will be offered:

+Regular assessments are given in each classroom; the Title teacher will provide the extra help next year when pushing in.
 Extra help can also be given in a pull-out situation during Title time.

 There will be additional RTI time during breakfast if a student is not eating.

 Some teachers provide after school tutoring.
 Ballard has an A+ program which utilizes high school students as tutors under teacher supervision.

 The district is slowly implementing Standards Based Grade Cards.
 Kindergarten has been using this method for many years, and beginning in 2016/17 first and second grades will adopt Standards Based grading.
 These grade cards will contain and reflect Missouri's Learning Standards.
-10. Individual s tudent MAP results will be provided in a language parents can understand through: A translated vers ion or by a translator V Parent-teacher conferences Parent meetings/trainings to understand MAP and interpret results V A detailed explanation sent home to parents V Other: The MAP scores' arrival is appounded via the school website and the school newsletter: parents are

-The MAP scores' arrival is announced via the school website and the school newsletter; parents are encouraged to come in and look at their child's reports at Parent/Teacher conference time.
+10. Individual student MAP results will be provided in a language parents can understand through: A translated version or by a translator $\square$ Parent-teacher conferences Parent meetings/trainings to understand MAP and interpret results $\overline{\mathbf{V}}$ A detailed explanation sent home to parents V Other: The MAP scores' arrival is announced via the school website and the school newsletter; parents are encouraged to come in and look at their child's reports at Parent/Teacher conference time.

 11. III.
-Instruction by highly qualified teachers The school is meeting the requirement regarding instruction by highly qualified teachers by: (check all that apply):
+Instruction by highly qualified teachers

+The school is meeting the requirement regarding instruction by highly qualified teachers by: (check all that apply):

-\checkmark Paraprofessionals hired with Title I funds (including all instructional paras in a Schoolwide program) have at least 60 semester hours, a two-year certificate, or have passed the ParaPro Assessment with documentation on file.
+Teachers are highly qualified with documentation on file Paraprofessionals hired with Title I funds (including all instructional paras in a Schoolwide program) have at least 60 semester hours, a two-year certificate, or have passed the ParaPro Assessment with documentation on file.
 Other: 12.
 How will federal funds be used to help teachers meet the highly qualified requirements?

 V The district has documentation to verify teachers are highly qualified.
 Documentation may include teacher certificates, praxis scores in the content areas, or Staff Assignment Report.
 The district uses federal funds for teachers to become highly qualified including materials needed to prepare for the Praxis, the costs of the Praxis, needed coursework, etc Other: